andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-07-gelfands-algebra-chunk-16-polynomial-division-remainders.md

 Note, this is only a method to find the remainder.
 If you need the quotient, you still have to take the long way round as we described in the previous post.

-### Find out if $P$ is Divisible by $x - a$ - "Roots" to Factoring Joy
+### Find out if $P$ is Divisible by $x - a$, aka "Roots" to Factoring Joy
 The previous trick was nice, but not too magical.
 Up next is a consequence of Bezout's theorem, and it's going to give us another weapon in our fight against factoring.

 Now _that's_ magical.

 First we need to take a step back.
 Two in fact.
 Forget about polynomials, and forget about division.
 We're going to introduce properly the concept of _roots_.

 Polynomials have things called _roots_.
 If I tell you they are also called a "zero" you might think back to the last time we heard the "zero" word with regards to factoring, in [Chunk 11 - Factoring to Zero](https://andrewharmellaw.github.io/2017/01/20/gelfands-algebra-chunk-11-factoring-to-zero).
 In that post we found great solace for our annihilated-terms woes by "looking for the zero result".

-Gelfand is now going to take the finding-the-remainder element of this approach, and bring us up to speed with roots in general (without explicitly calling out the link I've just made - I found it by [reading around the topic](http://www.sosmath.com/algebra/factor/fac02/fac02.html).)
+Gelfand is now going to take the finding-the-remainder element of this approach, and bring us up to speed with roots in general (without explicitly calling out the link I've just made - I found it by [reading around the topic](http://www.sosmath.com/algebra/factor/fac02/fac02.html)).

 The definition of a root $x = a$ of a function $f(x)$ from the above linked page is as follows: